mbucchia/OpenXR-Toolkit/index.md

 - Use `CTRL+F3` to move selection to the right / increase the option value.
 - Hold both `SHIFT` and `CTRL` together to change values fasters.

-💡 Use the _OpenXR Toolkit Companion app_ to change the default shortcut keys.
+> 💡 **Tip:** Use the _OpenXR Toolkit Companion app_ to change the default shortcut keys.

-💡 When starting an application for the first time, use the configuration menu to adjust the _Menu eye offset_ until the text appears correctly (eg: no "double vision").
+> 💡 **Tip:** When starting an application for the first time, use the configuration menu to adjust the _Menu eye offset_ until the text appears correctly (eg: no "double vision").

-NOTE: the first few times you're using the OpenXR Toolkit with a new application, a convenient reminder message will appear in the headset and confirms whether the software is operating properly.
+> 📝 **Note:** The first few times you're using the OpenXR Toolkit with a new application, a convenient reminder message will appear in the headset and confirms whether the software is operating properly.

 <details>
   <summary>On-screen indicator...</summary>